david-berruezo/javascript-tutorials/README.md

 #### Overview

-String a primitive data types in JavaScript
+String a primitive data types in JavaScript, in this section you can see a several scripts to work with strings, for example, look for variables, extract substrings, manipulate substrings etc

 ### 04.- Objects

 #### Overview

 We'll introduce, define, and work with objects.
+Literal objects, constructor objects , methods, properties, classes, private properties, public properties, inheritance etc.